-Total consolidated revenues are at P10.46 billion, lower compared to P15.40 billion last year.
-Revenues from services, which are mainly from the construction segment, dropped by 35% compared to last year.
-The issues on the infrastructure projects coupled with the impact of the catastrophes during the first half of the year resulted to significant drop in revenues.
-Sales of goods pertain primarily to the automotive segment, which showed a decline from P3.40 billion last year to P1.79 billion as of the period.
-The temporary suspension of operations during the lockdown resulted to lost revenues.
-On the other hand, revenues from school operations showed a significant growth from last year as the freshmen enrolment picked up after the K-12 program transition period, coupled with the revenues from the new entities acquired by iPeople in May 2019 (from the merger with AC Education Inc).
-This was tempered, however, by the financial effects of the suspension of online classes in the month of April, and the granting of discounts and rebates to students as a result of suspension of face to face classes.
+Total consolidated revenues are at P16.61 billion, lower by P8.0 billion compared to last year.
+Revenues from services, which are mainly from the construction segment, dropped by 33% compared to last year.
+Construction activities slowed down because of the effect of eruption of Taal volcano and implementation of enhanced community quarantine in the major cities of the country.
+Sales of goods pertain primarily to the automotive segment, which showed a drop from P5.24 billion last year to P2.80 billion.
+The reduction was also brought about by the impact of the Taal volcano eruption and lockdown, which forced the dealerships to temporarily suspend operations and eventually close five dealerships.
+On the other hand, revenues from school operations showed a significant growth from last year as the freshmen enrolment picked up after the K-12 program transition period, coupled with the revenues from the new entities acquired by iPeople in May 2019 from the merger with AC Education Inc. This was tempered, however, by the financial effects of the suspension of classes and delay in the start of school year 2020-2021 due to the pandemic.